Statement of Function

 - Continue operation and maintenance of Egret Marsh Stormwater Park.

-- Continue to implement Best Management Practices at construction sites and dewatering projects during site
+- Continue to implement Best Management Practices at roadway projects, commercial projects, salvage yards, industrial facilities, residential developments, construction sites, and dewatering projects during site inspections.

-- Operate and maintain Egret Marsh Stormwater Park, PC Main Screening System, and PC South Algal Nutrient Removal Facility to reduce pollution to the Indian River Lagoon and to comply with TMDL limits.
+- Operate and maintain Egret Marsh Stormwater Park and PC Main Screening System to reduce pollution to the Indian River Lagoon and to comply with TMDL limits.

 TO REPORT FLOODING AND OTHER STORMWATER CONCERNS